Android 15: Supported phones, features & more

 Google dropped an early peek at Android 15 with the developer preview in February, and it looks like things are moving fast.

 The company also laid out a clear timeline for the new OS.
-You can expect six releases in total before it hits phones everywhere.
-There’s another developer preview coming in March, followed by four betas spread out between April and July.
+You can expect six releases in total before it hits phones.
+There are developer previews that were first available in March, followed by another in May.
+It’s expected there will be four betas spread out between April and July.
 The final, stable version is scheduled for sometime after July.

 Android 15: Expected supported devices